-How to Recognize Bee Stings in Dogs
+How to Recognize a Bee Sting on Dogs

-Reactions in a dog typically occur within a few minutes of the sting, but you may not notice the sting itself, as much as your dog's reaction to the sting.
+Reactions in a dog typically occur within a few minutes of the sting, but you may not notice the sting itself as much as your dog's reaction to the bee sting.

 - Whining or yelping

 While a bee sting on your dog's body and legs will often be a mild inconvenience and easily treated, bee stings on more delicate parts of the body may have stronger reactions.

-Bee Sting on Dog’s Paw
+Bee Sting on Dog Paw

 Sometimes your dog may get surprised by a bee sting to the paw.
 This happens when they are walking through gardens, fields, and any other grassy areas that may have short flowers to pollinate.